List of birds of the Andaman and Nicobar Islands: Gulls, terns, and skimmers

 Laridae is a family of medium to large seabirds, the gulls, terns, and skimmers.
 Gulls are typically grey or white, often with black markings on the head or wings.
 They have stout, longish bills and webbed feet.
 Terns are a group of generally medium to large seabirds typically with grey or white plumage, often with black markings on the head.
 Most terns hunt fish by diving but some pick insects off the surface of fresh water.
-Terns are generally long-lived birds, with several species known to live in excess of 30 years.
+Gulls and terns are generally long-lived birds, with several species known to live in excess of 30 years.
 Skimmers are a small family of tropical tern-like birds.
 They have an elongated lower mandible which they use to feed by flying low over the water surface and skimming the water for small fish.